 Make an appointment (while Covid restrictions are in place)

-Go to https://www2.registerblast.com/matsu/Exam/List to make an appointment.
+Schedule an appointment with a tutor.
 Appointments can be made within 30 minutes of the appointment time.
 The tutor will email you instructions on accessing the online tutor session.

 If a live tutor is not available, a variety of online resources is available 24/7 in various subject areas.

 All students enrolled in Mat-Su College may receive tutoring in the Learning Resource Center (LRC).
 Math and Writing tutors are regularly available Fall and Spring semesters; the ASL tutor is available when scheduled.
 With each visit, students are required to provide their names, course names, and professor names.

 The math tutors help with any math or math-related course offered at Mat-Su College and are available online during scheduled hours.
 They do not work homework problems for students but help them identify problem areas and understand math principles.
 Students in the same courses may be encouraged to work together with each other and the tutor.
 The tutors can provide information about online math resources.